 Teton is charged or incurs certain overhead expenses that are also paid by other affiliates.
-These overhead expenses are allocated to the Company by GAMCO, if general and administrative related, by Gabelli Securities, Inc., if payroll related and by G.research, if expense reimbursement related, as the expenses are incurred, based upon methodologies periodically reviewed by the management of the Company and the affiliates for reasonableness.
+These overhead expenses are allocated to the Company by GAMCO, if general and administrative related, and by Gabelli Securities, Inc., if payroll related, as the expenses are incurred, based upon methodologies periodically reviewed by the management of the Company and the affiliates for reasonableness.
 The methodologies of the allocation are based on usage of shared services, whether personnel, administrative or other.
 Each service is analyzed by management as to the users of the service and is allocated in proportion to that usage at the cost of the particular service.

-Teton's receivables and payables to affiliates at December 31, 2014 and 2013 are non-interest bearing and are receivable and payable on demand, except the GGCP, Inc. Ioan of \$300,000 that was interest bearing at 1% and was repaid on February 28, 2013.
-At December 31, 2014 and 2013, the amount payable to GAMCO was \$580,734 and \$514,135, respectively, and the amount payable relating to wholesaler payouts was \$319,198 and \$381,254, respectively.
-The amount payable to G. research at December 31, 2014 and 2013 was \$0 and \$19,205 respectively.
-The amount receivable from G.distributors at December 31, 2014 and 2013 was \$51,162 and \$70,339, respectively.
-The amount payable to Gabelli Funds, LLC at December 31, 2014 and 2013 was \$4,376 and \$4,238, respectively.
+Teton's receivables and payables to affiliates at December 31, 2015 and 2014 are non-interest bearing and are receivable and payable on demand.
+At December 31, 2015 and 2014, the amount payable to GAMCO was \$493,385 and \$580,734, respectively, and the amount payable relating to wholesaler payouts was \$120,375 and \$319,198, respectively.
+The amount receivable from G.distributors at December 31, 2015 and 2014 was \$19,809 and \$51,162, respectively.
+The amount payable to Gabelli Funds at December 31, 2015 and 2014 was \$4,448 and \$4,376, respectively.